Thursday, September 29, 2022

 Actual Price: $53

-Conclusion: Kind of interesting but not the best quality for the money.
+Conclusion: It's exciting but not the best quality for the money.
 Try something else in the line that is a bit smoother and richer.
 Amusing to sample once, but I wouldn't care to have a bottle on my shelf at home.

 Fact Sheet: